fchmainy/k8s-trainings-101/README.md

 ### Description
 	- what is Container and why container registries are important?
 	- managing secrets
-	- to git, I git, git
+	- basic git commands
 	- deploy your application

 ### Tasks
 if you don't have a gitlab.com (free) account, please create one.
 We will use it as a Source Code Management but mostly here as a private container registry.
 When you are done:
  - create a new project
- - create a new Deployment token Username and Password (Settings > Repository > Deploy Tokens)
+ - create a new Deployment token Username and Password (Settings > Repository > Deploy Tokens).
+Keep them safetly, we will use them in the whole labs.
  - Go to container registry (Package & Registry > Container Registry) Gitlab is giving you the commands to make docker logged in into your registry along with the 2 needed commands to build and push your container image into your registry.
 We will use them very soon